• Skip to primary navigation

 Yes, I would place the leftovers in an airtight container and leave in the refrigerator for up to 4 days.
 If you Ould like to reheat, I would suggest heating in the oven to make sure the topping stays crunchy.
 Microwaving might make it mushy.
 I would place in a baking dish, cover with aluminum foil and bake for 15-20 minutes at 350 degrees F.

-How can I prepare this ahead of time?
+How can I prepare this green bean casserole ahead of time?

 It's super helpful to prep this the day before to save time.
 Follow all of the instructions up until you place it in a baking dish, cover with aluminum foil and refrigerate until ready to cook.
 So easy!